 \section{Introduction}

-Contact-rich dexterous manipulation with multi-fingered robot hands has remained a grand goal in robotics for several decades.
-The potential to solve tasks with human-like dexterity and use tools designed for humans paves a path toward physical intelligence in areas such as healthcare and household tasks.
-Recent work in learning from demonstrations~\cite{chi2023diffusionpolicy, zhao2023learning, chi2024universal} has provided a scalable recipe for learning new policies by collecting large demonstration datasets via robot teleoperation, hand-held grippers, or kinesthetic teaching.
-However, such approaches are impractical for multi-fingered dexterous hands due to the difficulty of reliably teleoperating hardware for intricate tasks like using a screwdriver, a wrench, or turning a doorknob.
+Human-like dexterous manipulation remains a fundamental challenge in robotics.
+It is critical for deploying physical intelligence in unstructured environments like healthcare and homes.
+While recent work in learning from demonstrations (LfD)~\cite{chi2023diffusionpolicy, zhao2023learning, chi2024universal} provides a scalable recipe to learn policies from large demonstration datasets collected via teleoperation~\cite{zhao2023learning}, hand-held grippers~\cite{chi2024universal, xu2025dexumi}, or kinesthetic teaching, dexterous hand hardware poses a unique challenge.
+Reliable teleoperation for intricate tasks like using a screwdriver, a wrench, or turning a doorknob is difficult.
 Kinesthetic teaching is equally challenging when more than two fingers are required for tasks such as in-hand object reorientation~\cite{chen2025dexforce}.
-While hand-held grippers are promising~\cite{chi2024universal, xu2025dexumi}, they require exoskeleton structures that must balance flexibility (degrees of freedom) and stability; consequently, recent successes have largely been limited to simple tasks.
+Hand-held grippers are promising~\cite{chi2024universal, xu2025dexumi} but, they require exoskeleton structures that balance flexibility and stability; consequently, recent successes have been limited to simple tasks.

-Sim-to-real reinforcement learning (RL) offers an alternative for learning dexterous tasks and has seen tremendous success in robot locomotion~\cite{tan2018sim, peng2018deepmimic}.
+Sim-to-real RL offers an alternative for learning dexterous tasks and has seen significant success in robot locomotion~\cite{tan2018sim, peng2018deepmimic}.
 However, most existing approaches focus on blind, proprioception-only policies for both locomotion~\cite{he2025hover, li2025bfm, zakka2025mujoco} and manipulation~\cite{qi2022hand, pitz2023dextrous}.
-While a few works have succeeded with perceptive policies~\cite{handa2023dextreme, singh2024dextrah, akkaya2019solving}, training visual policies in simulation is relatively slow due to the overhead of image rendering.
+While a few works have succeeded with perceptive policies~\cite{handa2023dextreme, singh2024dextrah, akkaya2019solving}, training visual policies in simulation is slow due to the overhead of image rendering.
 Furthermore, these policies are often challenged by a significant sim-to-real gap.